KBNLresearch/isolyzer/README.md

 No further configuration is needed in this case.

-## Upgrade Isolyzer to he latest version
+## Upgrade Isolyzer to the latest version

 For a single user installation: